sschwarzer/ftputil/doc/ftputil.md

 ## Exception hierarchy

-The exceptions are in the namespace of the `ftputil.error` module, e. g.
+The exceptions are in the namespace of the `ftputil.error` module, e.g.
 `ftputil.error.TemporaryError`.

 The exception classes are organized as follows: